Windows Server Update Services

-Windows Server Update Services (WSUS), previously known as Software Update Services (SUS), is a computer program and network service developed by Microsoft Corporation that enables administrators to manage the distribution of updates and hotfixes released for Microsoft products to computers in a corporate environment.
+Windows Server Update Services (WSUS), previously known as Software Update Services (SUS), is a deprecated computer program and network service developed by Microsoft Corporation that enables administrators to manage the distribution of updates and hotfixes released for Microsoft products to computers in a corporate environment.
 WSUS downloads these updates from the Microsoft Update website and then distributes them to computers on a network.
 WSUS is an integral component of Windows Server.

 History

 The first version of WSUS was known as Software Update Services (SUS).
 At first, it only delivered hotfixes and patches for Microsoft operating systems.
 SUS ran on a Windows Server operating system and downloaded updates for the specified versions of Windows from the remote Windows Update site, which is operated by Microsoft.
 Clients could then download updates from this internal server, rather than connecting directly to Windows Update.
 Support for SUS by Microsoft was originally planned to end on 6 December 2006, but based on user feedback, the date was extended to 10 July 2007.

 WSUS builds on SUS by expanding the range of software it can update.
 The WSUS infrastructure allows automatic downloads of updates, hotfixes, service packs, device drivers and feature packs to clients in an organization from a central server or servers.

 On September 20, 2024, Microsoft announced that Windows Server Update Service would no longer be developed starting with Windows Server 2025.
 Microsoft encourages business to adopt cloud-based solution for client and server updates, such as Windows Autopatch, Microsoft Intune, and Azure Update Manager.